-The management of layers and layer structures is generally the responsibility of the office administrator.
+The office administrator is usually in charge of managing layers and layer structures.
 This person defines which layers are used, sets up the privilege sets and grants access rights.
-The designers (architects, engineers, etc.) are assigned to the privilege sets and thus automatically have the relevant permissions.
+By assigning the other users (architects, engineers and so on) to the privilege sets, the office administrator grants the users access to the layers.